albertnis/obfuscator-serverless/README.md

     npm i
     ```

-1. Build and watch frontend and backend with webpack
+1. Run mocked function endpoints
     ```bash
+    npm run functions
+    ```

+1. Run in either front-end or full-stack mode, as below:

+### Front-end

+If you want to develop the frontend with hot-reloading, dev-server is your best bet.
+Server-side rendering will not occur.

+4. In a second terminal instance, run webpack dev server
+    ```bash
+    npm run dev-server
+    ```

+Then go to localhost:3000.
+Changes to code will trigger component reloads.

+### Full-stack

+The full stack can also be tested.

+4. In a second terminal instance, build and watch frontend and backend with webpack
+    ```bash
     npm start
     ```

-1. In a different terminal instance, start the backend with Node
+5. In a third terminal instance, start the backend with Node
     ```bash
     npm run server
     ```